It is that time again! The time to replace your worn-out tires with something strong and durable.

 For a long time, Nexen was not the most popularly known brand.
 However, over the years, that has changed as they have really stepped up their game.

 The Nexen N Priz AH5 is a result of that and is one of the many great tires that they have manufactured so far.

 It is an all-season tire specially designed to provide excellent and more reliable traction in the most unpredictable weather, while also being super comfortable.

 One of the best things about this is that it is very reasonably priced, so you can consider this even if you are on a tight budget.
-It has been built for all sorts of sedans, minivans as well as coupes.
+It has been built for all sorts of passenger cars such as sedans, minivans as well as coupes.

 The symmetric tread pattern and tread compound join to give you dry traction, along with good stability.